martincf/lightbox/_posts/2020-01-13-event-basic-black_and_white_film_and_printing_workshop.md

 ## What you will need

-Just one thing, a developed roll of black and white 35mm or medium format.
+Just one thing, a roll of black and white 35mm or medium format film for developing.

 ## Schedule for the day